France and the United Nations: Veto power in the Security Council

-Contributions to UN Budget
+Contributions to the UN budget

 France is also a significant financial contributor to UN activities.
 Regarding the UN’s 'general budget' which finances personnel, investment, the Secretariat, and other UN field offices, France’s 2019 contribution was 123 million dollars ($USD), a 4.43% share making it the 6th highest contributor.
 The other mandatory contribution for UN member states to undertake is to the Peacekeeping Operations budget.
 Along with the other permanent member of the UN Security Council, France is required to take on a more significant share of financial contributions due to their increased involvement in peacekeeping.
 In the 2019 Peacekeeping operations budget, France was the 6th highest contributor, accounting for a 5.61% share or 381 million dollars ($USD).
 In addition to these, France also makes voluntary contributions which can be made at the discretion of each member state to UN funds and programs of which they are particularly supportive.

 Organisational structure

 France has a Permanent Mission to the UN set up in New York.
 Their main role lies in the research, preparation, and negotiation of texts, such as Security Council resolutions, which are then debated over and adopted by various UN bodies.
-The Mission is headed by the Permanent Representative of France to the United Nations who sits on the Security Council, within the general assembly and all the other bodies where France is represented at the UN, speaking on behalf of France and defending the Nation’s position and foreign policy at these forums.
-The current Permanent Representative of France to the UN is Nicolas de Rivière who took office as ambassador on 8 July 2019.
+The Mission is headed by the Permanent Representative of France to the United Nations who sits on the Security Council, within the General Assembly and all the other bodies where France is represented at the UN, speaking on behalf of France and defending the nation's position and foreign policy at these forums.

+The current Permanent Representative of France to the UN is Jérôme Bonnafont who succeeded Nicolas de Rivière and took office as ambassador on 17 March 2025.

-Environment and Climate Change
+Environment and climate change

 COP21 in Paris - French Foreign Minister, UN Secretary-General Ban, and French President Hollande raise their hands Amafter representatives of 196 countries approved a sweeping environmental agreement.

 One issue France is extremely active in within the UN is environmental justice and climate change.
 France hosted the 2015 UN Paris Climate Conference or COP21 and played a driving role in developing and enacting the Paris Climate Agreement.
 Beyond specifically climate change, France is also leading the fight for international environmental law, working with experts from 40 countries from around the world in different stages of development and presenting the “Global Pact for the Environment” to the UN.
 A resolution was adopted by the General Assembly on 10 May 2018.